 back to Elongated Skulls from Ancient Races on Earth

-Elongated Skulls: South and Middle America
+Elongated Skulls: Middle and South America

 Middle and South America have a lot of elongated skulls, of many different shapes.
 A lot of extreme long skulls have been found in Peru, in the Paracas region.
 These skulls belong to the Paracas culture which lived in the Ica region of Peru.
 Most information about the lives of the Paracas people comes from excavations at the large seaside Paracas site on the Paracas Peninsula, first investigated by the Peruvian archaeologist Julio Tello in the 1920's.